 Tom holds a bachelor’s degree in economics from the Wharton School of the University of Pennsylvania.

-Prior to Essex Woodlands, Steve founded Oxford Health Plans and served for 14 years as the company’s Chairman of the Board and Chief Executive Officer.
-Under his leadership, Oxford grew to over $5 billion in annual revenue and ranked among the 300 largest U.S. corporations.
-Previously, he was the Founder, Chairman and Chief Executive Officer of HealthMarket, Inc., an insurance company that gave birth to innovative Consumer Driven Health Plans and grew to over $150 million in revenue before being acquired by UICI.
-He co-founded Health Partners, Inc, a physician practice management company that grew to $140 million in annual revenue before it was sold.
-He served as co-Founder of Intelliclaim, Inc., which provided claim auditing and productivity software and services to over twenty health insurance companies before it was sold to McKesson.
-He was also the founding investor in BenefitPort, LLC, a consolidation of health insurance general agencies.
+Steve has over 30 years of experience launching and managing health care companies and has founded seven health care companies including Oxford Health Plans, which grew into a Fortune 300 company under his leadership.
+Steve is a Managing Director of Essex Woodlands, one of the oldest and largest health care venture capital and growth equity firms.
+He was also the Founder, Chairman and CEO of HealthMarket, Inc., an insurance company that gave birth to innovative Consumer Driven Health Plans.
+He co-founded Health Partners, Inc, a physician practice management company.
+He was also a co-Founder of Intelliclaim, Inc., which provided claim auditing and productivity software and services to over twenty health insurance companies before it was sold to McKesson, and he was the founding investor in BenefitPort, LLC, a consolidation of health insurance general agencies.

 The same technologies that revolutionized the commerce, transportation, and finance industries are bearing down on the $3 trillion healthcare industry, promising to simultaneously improve care while reducing costs.
 The scope of revolutionary technologies includes diagnostics and monitoring, wearable devices, telehealth, medical modeling, smart devices, data management, tracking and delivery, and much more.